 use the cone again whenever you want to evaluate your tail water flows.

-TFCC contracts with U of I (Clarence Robison) to sample return flows at 13 sites along the Mid-Snake River.
+TFCC contracts with U of I (Clarence Robison) to sample return flow at 13 sites along the Mid-Snake River.

-We will use this monitoring to evaluate our water quality efforts and to help us prioritize area that need more work
+We will use this monitoring to evaluate our water quality efforts and to help us prioritize areas that need more work

 Twin Falls Canal Company realizes that many of our stockholders have been actively installing BMP’s and working on water quality for many years.
 To those irrigators, we want to give you a big pat on the back and ask you to keep up the good work.

 For any irrigators who need help or advice on cleaning up return flows, give us a call at 733-6731, and will be happy to assist in any way we can.

 With a cooperative effort from all of our stockholders and irrigators, we can improve the productivity of our farms and return higher-quality water to the Snake River.